 The Commission:

-Sets forth expectations for job customizations, PCEPs, and career advancement programs in the Program in accordance with applicable statutes and regulations.
+Sets forth expectations for NPAs regarding the provision of job individualizations, PCEPs, and career advancement programs for participating employees in the Program in accordance with applicable statutes and regulations.

-Establishes standards for job customizations, PCEPs, and career advancement programs in the Program, determined in consultation with the CNAs and subject matter experts.
+Establishes Program standards for job individualizations, PCEPs, and career advancement programs in the Program.

-Ensures that the CNAs effectively implement the Commission’s standards regarding job customizations, PCEPs, and career advancement programs, including through use of appropriate phase-in timelines.
+Ensures that the NPAs meet the Commission’s expectations and standards regarding job individualizations, PCEPs, and career advancement programs for participating employees, including through the CNA’s provision of technical assistance and financial resources as appropriate.

+Makes final determinations regarding appropriate phase-in timelines for NPAs to achieve the expectations set forth in this guidance.

 Conducts inspections as determined necessary.